KDE/breeze/README.md

 <a name="installation"/>

 ## Installation
-_ClassikStyles_ requires a recent version of KDE Plasma with __at least Qt version 5.15__, so please check you have this in kinfocenter before trying to install.
+_ClassikStyles_ from version 2.6 onwards requires a recent version of KDE Plasma with __at least KDE Frameworks 5.82__, so please check you have this in kinfocenter before trying to install.
 You can either download the pre-built packages or compile from source.
 <a name="prebuilt"/>

 ### Pre-built packages